DerekEtman/java-SnackBar/README.md

 * Processing

 1. jane buys 3 sodas.
 Print janes Cash on hand.
 Print quantity of soda.
-1. jane buys 1 of Pretzels.
+2. jane buys 1 of Pretzels.
 Print jane Cash on hand.
 Print quantity of Pretzels.
-1. bob buys 2 of soda.
+3. bob buys 2 of soda.
 Print bob Cash on Hand.
 Print quantity of soda.
-1. jane finds $10.
+4. jane finds $10.
 Print jane Cash on Hand.
-1. jane buys 1 of Chocolate bar.
+5. jane buys 1 of Chocolate Bar.
 Print jane Cash on Hand.
-Print quantity of Chocolate bar.
+Print quantity of Chocolate Bar.
-1. Add 12 more items to Pretzels.
+6. Add 12 more items to Pretzels.
 Print quantity of Pretzels.
-1. bob buys 3 of Pretzels.
+7. bob buys 3 of Pretzels.
 Print bob Cash on hand.
 Print quantity of Pretzels.

 * Stretch Goals